StemhubSmarthome/codesmine-docs-en/docs/smartcity/2_IOTbit.md

 <H3>4-Pins Module Port</H3><BR>
 ![pic](images/2_IOT/iot_image12.png)
 <P>On the IoT Bit, two ports are reserved for the 4 Pins Module.
-Each port can connect to some sensors or actuators which required use two I/O Pins at the same time, such Distance Sesnor and Motor.
+Each port can connect to some sensors or actuators which required use two I/O Pins at the same time, such Distance Sesnor.
 In total, there are 4 I/O Pins being used, they are P12, P13, P14, P15 respectively.

 <H3>I2C Port</H3><BR>
 ![pic](images/2_IOT/iot_image15.png)